gbengataylor/WebmethodsOnOCP/README.md

 Assumptions -

 These examples assume that the docker images are built on the same machine where the OpenShift cluster is running.
-Alternately,  the docker images can be built and then push to a remote Openshift cluster's container image registry.
+Alternately,  the docker images can be built and then pushed to a remote Openshift cluster's container image registry.